-Following vaccination with either the ChAdOx1 nCoV-19 or MenACWY vaccine you may experience some discomfort at the injection site as the vaccination is given.
-This usually gets better within 5 minutes.
+- a) The MenACWY vaccines are licensed vaccines, meaning they have been approved for use in the general population.
+They have been given to many hundreds of thousands of people, with no safety concerns. - b) Local Reactions at vaccination site better within 5 minutes.
 Later, you might experience pain resulting in some difficulty moving your arm, but this should resolve within a few days.
 In addition to pain, you may experience redness, swelling, itchiness or warmth at the injection site.